wijjy/bioconductor-documents/ensemblID.md

 chr1	|38493701|	38497600

-I want to know something about the relatiionship between the quantitative data and the locations.
+I want to know something about the relationship between the quantitative data and the locations.
 (There is other data and other information, the problem is not so open ended).

 ## Question 1: How do I get locations for the genes in mm9 from the ensembl ID?